 The following pictures are examples.
 Your airport plans may be more or less than the examples.
 It depends on the actual physical characteristics of your airport.

 Picture 1: Facilities, Visual & Non-Visual Aids, and Wind Direction Indicators

+Remarks: All pictures may be organized together at the end of the Aerodrome Manual for easy reference and amendment